CedricBeaulac/CedricBeaulac.github.io/_pages/miscellaneous.md

 author_profile: true
 ---

-Here is a list of unpublished work.
-Most of these were not prepared for publication but some of these documents are still getting worked on.
+This page contains random things I didnt' know where to put.
+I have included a list of unpublished work.
+Most of these were not prepared for publications but some of these documents are still getting worked on.
+This page also contains some article and promotional publication discussing my career.

   {% for post in site.miscellaneous reversed %}